PacketFabric/terraform-provider-packetfabric/examples/use-cases/cloud_router_aws/README.md

 }
 ```

-Then remove the `confirmation_2` state and re-apply the terraform plan:
+Then remove the `confirmation_2` state, check the Direct Connect connection is **available** and re-apply the terraform plan:
 ```
 terraform state rm aws_dx_connection_confirmation.confirmation_2 terraform apply -var-file="secret.tfvars"